 Many across our movement feel deep discomfort, grief and anger at the broken systems that continue to harm God’s creation and the most vulnerable in our communities.
 What does it look like for us, as followers of Jesus, to be faithful and present in our world, at this moment?

-We look forward to sharing conversations between Byron Smith, Erica Mandi Manga, Graeme Anderson, Scott Higgins, Felicity McCormack alongside the Common Grace team including Gershon Nimbalker, Safina Stewart, Bianca Manning, Jane Kelly, Ellaina Welsman and James Harris.
+This series featured conversations between Byron Smith, Erica Mandi Manga, Graeme Anderson, Scott Higgins, Felicity McCormack alongside the Common Grace team including Gershon Nimbalker, Safina Stewart, Bianca Manning, Jane Kelly, Ellaina Welsman and James Harris.